by Freddy Tran Nager, Founder of Atomic Tango, Long-Time Listener, First-Time Podcaster; Photo by Jonathan Velasquez on Unsplash…

 And then, a shout out to the ultimate L.A. band, The Blue Agave, for letting me use their track “Morena” as my podcast theme.

-I hope to put out an episode every couple of weeks to start.
 It’s still a work in progress: I’m experimenting with the length, developing regular segment ideas, learning which words tangle my tongue (“particularly” in particular), and figuring out how to structure the content so it doesn’t get too dated too quickly.
 (Note to self: Don’t mention stock prices in a non-daily audio show again.
 Apparently they change regularly.
 Who knew?)
 Future episodes will also feature interviews with marketing insiders and influencers, so it won’t just be all Freddy all the time.

 Of course, I’ll still continue to blog — I won’t let Facebook stop me! — but it’s time to let some other media do the talking.